zeckson/range-iterator-demo/README.md

 # Range Iterator Extenstion for java

-This is simple DEMO language written originally by Vaclav Pach
+This is simple DEMO language written originally by Vaclav Pech
 ## Getting started

 You need MPS version 3 or higher to open this demo